-Travel instruction is the professional activity of teaching individuals with disabilities, seniors, and others how to use public transportation independently and safely to access their environment and community.
+Travel instruction is the professional activity of teaching individuals with disabilities, older adults, and others how to use fixed-route public transportation independently and safely to access their environment and community.
 Find a program near you.

 Many transit authorities in Massachusetts offer travel instruction programs for individuals and/or groups.

 |Transit Authority||Contact information for finding a travel trainer to help you||Tools to use on your own|

 |Berkshire Regional Transit Authority (BRTA)||Videos about paying the fare on the BRTA|

 (508) 775-8504 ext.
 201

 |Videos about riding CCRTA|